General Education

 Important Notes for General Education Planning

-- You can view your progress toward completing your GE, as well as all other graduation requirements, in your Degree Progress Report (DPR) via your Portal.
+- You can view your progress toward completing your GE and all other graduation requirements in your Degree Progress Report (DPR) via your Portal.
 If you need assistance accessing or interpreting your DPR, meet with an advisor in Academic Advising Programs, SSC 220.
-Your DPR serves as your official graduation evaluation; once you have applied for graduation, meet with a graduation advisor in Graduation Advising in the Office of the Registrar, SSC 110 if you have questions about your remaining graduation requirements.
+Your DPR serves as your official graduation evaluation; once you have applied for graduation, meet with a graduation advisor in Graduation Advising in the Office of the Registrar, SSC 110, if you have questions about your remaining graduation requirements.

-- Enroll in Written Communication (A2) and Mathematics/Quantitative Reasoning (B4) courses during the first academic year, unless the requirement has been completed prior to entering the University.
+- Enroll in English Composition (1A) and Mathematical Concepts/Quantitative Reasoning (2) courses during the first academic year, unless the requirement has been completed prior to entering the University.

-- 45 semester units including Oral Communication (A1), Written Communication (A2), Critical Thinking (A3), and Mathematics/Quantitative Reasoning (B4) requirements must be completed before the 9 units of upper-division coursework in a Pathway may be taken.
+- 45 semester units including English Composition (1A), Critical Thinking (1B), Oral Communication (1C), and Mathematical Concepts/Quantitative Reasoning (2) must be completed before the 9 units of upper-division coursework in a Pathway may be taken.

 - GE courses are periodically reviewed and may be added to or deleted from the list.

-- Many courses which meet either the U.S. Diversity or the Global Cultures Studies graduation requirement also meet specific GE Area requirements.
-These courses are identified both in the following GE program and on the U.S. Diversity and Global Cultures course lists.
-Other U.S. Diversity and Global Cultures courses not currently approved for GE are also listed.
+- Many courses which meet either the US Diversity or the Global Cultures graduation requirement also meet specific GE Area requirements.
+These courses are identified both in the following GE program and on the US Diversity and Global Cultures course lists.
+Other US Diversity and Global Cultures courses not currently approved for GE are also listed.

 - Several majors require you to take specific GE courses and/or recommend certain GE courses as elective credit for the major.
 In a few high-unit majors, modifications in the GE requirements have been made in order to reduce the total number of units required to complete the program.
 It is very important that you review the description of your major with your advisor.
 You must determine whether specific GE courses are recommended or required, or if there are modifications which you should consider for your major.
 See the Majors with Modifications page for a summary of majors and courses.